nicky-zs/spark-kafka-rdd/README.md

 Features
 -------------------

-Spark-Kafka-RDD helps developers a lot.
+Spark-Kafka-RDD has several useful features.

 - KafkaOffsetSeeker simplifies Kafka offset seeking.
 - Given a list of brokers, KafkaRDD automatically finds the leader of a topic and partition, and handles when the leader changes.